kurtosis-tech/kurtosis/docs/docs/quickstart.md

 (15 rows)
 ```

 Feel free to explore the Postgres container.
-When you're done run either `exit` or press Ctrl-D.
+When you're done, run either `exit` or press Ctrl-D.

 ### Review: Add some data
 So what just happened?